 Our results contrast with those of Wang et al. (2008) who compared galaxy properties in simulations of the WMAP1 and WMAP3 cosmologies.
 For similar z=0 galaxy populations, they found the abundance and clustering of high-redshift galaxies to differ substantially between the two cosmologies.
 This reflects the fact that their WMAP3 model assumed $\sigma_8=0.72$ and $\Omega_m=0.226$, both significantly lower than in our WMAP7 cosmology.
 Indeed, their Ω_m value is even lower than the one we assume for WMAP1.
 As a result, the differences in halo mass function between their two cosmologies are much larger than between our WMAP1 and WMAP7 models.
+Recent work by Kang et al. (2012) also finds very little variation of galaxy clustering between the WMAP1 and WMAP7 cosmologies.

-In sum, with the WMAP7 cosmological parameters adopted here, we find only small differences in galaxy properties relative to the WMAP1 model of G11, both in the local universe and at high redshift.
+In summary, with the WMAP7 cosmological parameters adopted here, we find only small differences in galaxy properties relative to the WMAP1 model of G11, both in the local universe and at high redshift.
 This is a consequence of the similar mass functions predicted by these two cosmologies over the range of redshifts where galaxies form most of their stars.
 The difference in cosmology is, in effect, too small to show up strongly in either the evolution or the clustering of the galaxies.
 Given the substantial residual uncertainties in galaxy formation modelling, it is not currently possible to distinguish the two cosmologies using properties of the galaxy population.
 This may reflect a degeneracy in the larger space of cosmological and galaxy formation parameters.
 Our galaxy formation and simulation scaling techniques make it feasible to combine low- and high-redshift clustering and abundance data to constrain this larger parameter space, and may eventually make it possible to seperate information about galaxy formation processes from information about the larger cosmological context in which they take place.